zf4223v1ms7/nexus-sdk/docs/guides/setup.md

 ## Configure the Talus devnet

 {% hint style="warning" %}
 The Talus `devnet` is currently private and accessible only through approved credentials.
-To request access, please submit your details using the form provided in the navigation bar.
+To request access, please submit your details using the form provided in the navigation bar by clicking _Join Devnet_.
+We'll review your application and provide `USERNAME` and `PASSWORD` credentials when approved.
 {% endhint %}

 Once you receive your credentials, configure your Nexus CLI to connect to the Talus `devnet` by running: